spinnaker/spinnaker.github.io/setup/ci/jenkins.md

 In order to configure a Script stage, you need:

-*   A running Spinnaker instance, with access to configuration files.
+*   A running Spinnaker instance, with access to configuration files
-*   A running Jenkins instance at `$JENKINS_HOST`, with a user profile set up with admin access.
+*   A running Jenkins instance at `$JENKINS_HOST`, with a user profile set up with admin access

 ### Configure Jenkins